 UCAS Apply 2024 is now live.
-Instructions on how to register and which Buzzword to use to link your application to Churchill Academy will be emailed to you.
+Instructions on how to register and which Buzzword to use to link your application to Churchill Academy will have been emailed to you by Mrs Thompson.

 THINGS TO REMEMBER WHEN COMPLETING YOUR APPLICATION

 When you register on the UCAS Hub, you have to give an e-mail address where you can be contacted.
 UCAS will then e-mail you at that address and ask for a reply to "verify the e-mail address".
 If this is not done, you will not be able to submit your application.